tufureOS/TufureOS-Manifesto-v1/README.md

 We are not building another phone OS.
 We are ending the era of centralized kernels — forever.

-This is the one document that ties the mathematics you just saw from DeepSeek to the actual code that will run on every device in 2030.

 ## 1. The Core Equation (final, canonical form, 2025–∞)

 $$